dailji/SalariesPlanner/README.md

 run **SalariesPlanner** class main function.
 * To run it in command prompt, You need to navigate to this project **src** folder on your computer using **cd** command and the type this two commands:
-    1.     javac PaymentsOfSalaries.java
+    1.     javac SalariesPanner.java
-  2.     java PaymentsOfSalaries.java
+  2.     java SalariesPanner.java